Former San Antonio officer who shot teen in McDonald's parking lot arrested

 "The officer abruptly opened the driver's door and ordered the driver out of the car" before the arrival of backup officers that Brennand had requested, Campos said.

-"Nothing that that officer did that night were in accordance with our training or our policies," San Antonio Police Chief William McManus said Monday.
+"Nothing that that officer did that night were in accordance with our training or our policies," McManus said Monday.

+McManus on Tuesday said that Brennand was certified to patrol alone, but that the shooting was "unjustified, both administratively and criminally."

+He said that the department and training academy staff are "confident that our policies and our training, when it came to this type of incident, are sound."

 Cantu's family said Tuesday that the teenager remains on life support.